cran/ggpointless/README.md

 ### geom_lexis

 `geom_lexis()` is a combination of a segment and a point layer.
-Given a start and an end, this function draws a 45° line which indicates the duration of an event.
+Given a start value and an end value, this function draws a 45° line which indicates the duration of an event.
 Required are `x` and `xend` aesthetics, `y` and `yend` coordinates will be calculated.

 ``` r
 df2 <- data.frame(